Leonard-Da-Quirm/kiama-sequence-diagrams/README.md

 kiama-sequence-diagrams
 =======================

-This project uses the Kiama framework to build a parser and a semantic analysis for a sequence diagram DSL.
+This project uses the Kiama framework to build a parser and a semantic analysis for a sequence diagram DSL.<br/>
 The syntax for the DSL is as follows:

 <pre><code>diagram Name